J&K payroll

 Late payments cause the most common problem.
 When you pay late, HMRC will allocate the payment to the wrong period.

 For example, look at the handwritten notes below.
 You can see that our client pays PAYE quarterly.
-Accordingly he made 4 payments, which each match the P32 above.
+So he made 4 payments, which each match the P32 above.

 HMRC statement of liabilities